Paul McDonald Calvo: Governorship (1979–1983)

 During his first year as governor, Calvo reduced the government of Guam's deficit by $27 million, but the deficit continued to climb for the rest of his term due mainly to long-standing problems with tax collections.

 Guam's economy began to regain health under Calvo's administration, as he sought to attract new businesses to Guam, including a tuna-fishing fleet, a garment manufacturer, and hotel construction.
 Visitor arrivals also registered sharp increases.

 But Calvo's term as governor was marred by the teacher's strike of 1981, which lasted many months and caused deep divisions in Guam's education system.
 He lost to Bordallo-Reyes Campaign in the 1982 election and decided to retire from politics.
-Although he has never run for office since, Calvo remains strongly influential in Republican politics, as its senior statesman, and his son Eddie Baza Calvo was one of the most popular senators in I Liheslaturan Guåhan/the Guam Legislature and was elected governor of Guam in 2010 along with running mate Ray Tenorio.
+Although he never ran for office thereafter, Calvo remained strongly influential in Republican politics, as its senior statesman, and his son Eddie Baza Calvo was elected governor of Guam in 2010.

-Personal life
+Personal life and death

-Calvo's wife is Rose Baza Calvo.
-They have eight children.
+Calvo's wife was Rose Baza Calvo.
+They had eight children.
 Calvo's son Eddie Calvo, is a politician and former Governor of Guam.

+Calvo died at his home in Mongmong-Toto-Maite, Guam, on October 16, 2024, at the age of 90.